gmendozah/gmendozah/README.md

 Did I mention to you that I like A.I.?
 Yeah, I love it!
 I am Aiming to a Master's in Data Science.

-When I lost my job during the pandemic, I decided to grab the bull by the horns and reinvent my career: From Android Developer to Flutter Mobile Engineer.
+When I lost my job during the pandemic, I decided to grab the bull by the horns and reinvent my career as a Flutter Developer.

 ### My Specialities:
 Mobile Development: Flutter, Dart, Android, Kotlin, Java, Firebase, Codemagic.</br>